dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 A release is a combination of one or more app versions that you'll prepare to launch an app, or roll out an update.
 You can create a release on the following tracks:

+- Internal testing.
+Internal testing releases are available to up to 100 testers that you can choose.
+- Closed testing.
+Closed testing releases are available to a limited number of testers that you choose, who can test a pre-release version of your app and submit feedback.
 - Open testing.
 Open testing releases are available to testers on Google Play.
 Users can join tests from your Store listing.
-- Closed testing.
-Closed testing releases are available to a limited number of testers that you choose, who can test a pre-release version of your app and submit feedback.
-- Internal testing.
-Internal testing releases are available to up to 100 testers that you can choose.
 - Production.
 Production releases are available to all Google Play users in your chosen countries.

 For more information about creating a release, see [Prepare and roll out a release](https://support.google.com/googleplay/android-developer/answer/9859348) on support.google.com.

-> [!NOTE]
+> [!IMPORTANT]
 > App's submitted to Google Play typically undergo a review process.
 For more information, see [Prepare your app for review](https://support.google.com/googleplay/android-developer/answer/9859455) and [Publish your app](https://support.google.com/googleplay/android-developer/answer/9859751) on support.google.com.

 ## Publish subsequent versions of the app